Security Best Practices

 When handling User Management requests with our SDKs or APIs, you will need a Management Key.
 You can read more about our management keys on our docs page.

-When using the management keys, it's important to use best practices with these secret keys, such as not embedding them in your frontend, and rotating them frequently.
-However you should also make sure that they are scoped to a specific set of projects, rather than all of your projects, to limit access to the User Management requests if the key is uncovered by a malicious entity.
+When using these secret management keys, it's important to use best practices with these secret keys, such as not embedding them in your frontend and rotating them frequently.
+However, you should also make sure that they are scoped to a specific set of projects, rather than all of your projects, to limit access to the User Management requests if the key is uncovered by a malicious entity.
 You can set the scope of the management key in the Console:

 Descope management key generation